Codesee-io/docs-maps/docs/guide.md

 CodeSee will automatically gather insights from your repository.
 Use the toggle switches to enable or disable the insights on your Map.

-Your labels will be temporarily replaced by those corresponding to the insights themselves, but don't worry!
-All you have to do is disable the insight to restore yours!
+When Insights are displayed on your Map, your labels will be temporarily replaced by those corresponding to the insights themselves.
+To restore your labels, disable the Insight using the toggle switch.

 ![Screenshot of CodeSee's insights, showing the engineering hot spots insights](img/maps-insights.png)